ci-bonfire/Sprint/myth/_docs_src/general/cronjobs.md

 monday 3am			| every Monday at 3:00am
 weekdays 5am		| every weekday at 3:00am
 back of 3am			| every day at 3:15am
+front of 3am			| every day at 2:45am

 Please note that some combinations will not work.
 If it isn't shown on this table, it hasn't been tested.
 If you require other schedule strings to be supported, please post an issue (and a pull request would be even better!).